hingjae/realtime-chat/README.md

-# Zoom
+# realtime-chat

-Zoom Clone using NodeJS, WebRTC and Websockets.
+realtime-chat using NodeJS and socketIO.